Call us on

 Thanks to its well-preserved wilderness, majestic wildlife and virtually untouched landscapes, Zambia is one of Africa’s most important natural havens.
 Going on safari here feels incredibly authentic – especially since it’s where the conservationist Norman Carr first introduced the concept of walking safaris in the Luangwa Valley back in the 1950s.

-All of that makes this landlocked nation in southern Africa the perfect choice for a truly wild, off-the-beaten-track safari in 2024.
+All of that makes this landlocked nation in southern Africa the perfect choice for a truly wild, off-the-beaten-track safari in 2026.
 What’s more, many of its top lodges are firmly committed to environmental protection and renewable energy.
-Our positive impact coordinator Natalie will visit Zambia in late 2023 on a research trip, and report back with her recommendations.
+Our travel designer Jamey and Head of Africa Travel Design, Maria, visited in October 2024 and have reported back with their recommendations.

 We already know that Wilderness Toka Leya Camp is a trailblazer in terms of sustainability; its tents are raised above the ground so as not to disturb habitats, and each of them has its own solar panel.
 Ila Safari Lodge in Kafue National Park is also renowned for its conservation efforts, from its use of locally sourced building materials to the country’s first electric game drive vehicle.
 Also in Kafue, Wilderness Shumba tackles threats to wildlife by supporting anti-poaching efforts.

-If you’re planning a romantic trip for two or honeymoon in 2024 then we suggest considering a stop at Tongabezi at Victoria Falls.
+If you’re planning a romantic trip for two or honeymoon in 2026 then we suggest considering a stop at Tongabezi at Victoria Falls.
 Stay in the Honeymoon House which comes with its own private deck overlooking the Zambezi River.
-If you’re travelling with kids, the lodge also offers three spacious family-friendly houses.
+One of the truly special aspects of a stay here is the opportunity to do a walking safari with an experienced guide, where you’ll have the chance to glimpse white rhinos.

 Your Next Adventure Awaits